 This is becoming a very frustrating exchange.
 On the one hand, the Minister, who I respect greatly and work with and who we know cares, is saying that this is about families in the greatest need, but on the other hand, she is saying, “What about the families who don’t go there?”
 My experience in Bristol stems from when this started.
 I was brought in to help join up the provision on education, early years and health services.
 They did not work well together, so we supported measures to tackle health inequalities—measures on family things such as parenting, mental health, domestic violence, cooking, nutrition, and so on.
 We did that through outreach to the families who would not normally come and by supporting families in the greatest need.
 What we are losing now is that universality principle and the point about how it actually works—that is where the evidence is.
 This is a frustrating exchange because the evidence is there.
 If she can tell us what the Government seek to replace the model with and help us to understand those outcomes, perhaps we can have a more productive exchange for the benefit of all those families who need this provision.

 I agree 100% with the hon.
 Lady.
 In some ways, these discussions should be more consensual given that we all want the same ends.
 I must repeat that there are more children’s centres now than at any time when Tony Blair was Prime Minister.
 It is not just about having centres either.
-In 2010, 68% of early-years providers were good or outstanding and now 95% are.
+In 2010, 68% of early years providers were good or outstanding and now 95% are.
 The presence of a centre in itself does not necessarily answer the question.
 Similarly, in 2013, 52% of children left reception with a good level of development; today, that figure is 72%.
 That is a marked increase.
 It is about the quality of care as much as the presence of a centre.
 I go back to what I said to the hon.
 Member for Batley and Spen: sticking in a dogmatic way to one thing will not work.
-We have improved quality, which is critical, and it is important that we be led by the evidence, including the IFS report, which—I say for a third time—I very much welcome.
+We have improved quality, which is critical, and it is important that we are led by the evidence, including the IFS report, which—I say for a third time—I very much welcome.
 It is one of many things.
 The work that Public Health England is doing on modernising the healthy child programme is also critical to ensuring universal reach and a targeted response, but so too is looking at the team around the family.

 Following on from my hon.
 Friend the Member for Bristol South (Karin Smyth), I visited a lot of Sure Start centres in my capacity as a domestic violence practitioner and helped them with their work.
 We are talking about a woman’s ability to walk into a centre, without any stigma and without anyone knowing why she is there, and get help not just with childcare but with the domestic violence she is suffering, her mental health problems, and so on, and all that in her locality from people she trusts.
 What is it about that that the Minister seems to object to—in, I have to say, quite a dogmatic way?